 - 1. Be admitted to Teacher Education.
 Admission to Teacher Education requires the applicant to: - a.
 Present evidence of having completed a baccalaureate degree from a regionally accredited institution. - b.
 Present transcript(s) showing a baccalaureate degree grade point average of 2.50 or better (4.00 system). - c.
 Complete all undergraduate deficiencies. - d.
-Purchase Live-Text by Watermark. - e.
 Undergo the required fingerprint/background check.